WindowsXp-Beta/starter-hugo-academic/content/home/honors_and_awards.md

 ---

 # Honors and Awards
+## 2022
+- Xiaomi Scholarship
+  - 1 out of 97 seniors in the School of Software
+  - Issued by Xiaomi Inc.
 ## 2021
 - Wish Scholarship
   - Two undergraduate students per year in the School of Software